NativeScript/docs-v7/plugins/ui-plugin-ns.md

 environment: nativescript
 ---

-# Creating a plugin
+# Building Simple UI Plugin using {N} Core Modules

+When writing a plugin that shows some UI, you can take different paths.
+One of the easiest of them is to use {N} means to biuld the UI, i.e. no calls to native APIs.
+Thus you can even sometimes avoid using platform specific files (like \*.ios.ts, \*.android.ts ...).

+## Bootstrap Your Plugin

 First things first - you start off from a regular plugin.
 You can use the [NativeScript plugin seed repo](https://github.com/NativeScript/nativescript-plugin-seed).

-# Add UI bits
+## Add UI bits

-When writing a plugin that shows some UI, you can take different paths.
-One of the easiest of them is to use {N} means to biuld the UI, i.e. no calls to native APIs.
-Thus you can sometimes avoid platform specific files (like \*.ios.ts, \*.android.ts ...).
 Let's say you want to build a simple meme generator component with 3 properties, which you can use like:

 ```